Xenonesis/DocMagic/API.md

-## A complete reference for all backend API endpoints available in the DocMagic project.
+## A complete reference for all backend API endpoints available in the docverse project.

 # Table of Contents